GundugolluMVALakshmi/Digital_Banking_Management_System/README.md

 3. **Run the Script**:

-   Run the Python script using the following command:
+   Use one of the following commands to run the script:

    ```bash
    python main.py